srnas/plumed2/README.md

 * _v2.1-openmp_: A branch implementing OpenMP parallelization for a few variables.
 This branch also contains multiple-time-step integration.
 It will be merged in the official repository into v2.2.

+* _v2.1-metad-targeted_: A branch implementing extra keywords for metadynamics to enable the possibility to converge to a target   distribution and the convergence of non well tempered metadynamics.